psevestre/openid-fapi/Financial_API_WD_002.md

 ### 7.3 Successful response

-The authorization server shall verify that the request object is valid and the signature is correct as in clause 6.3 of [OIDC].
+The authorization server shall verify that the request object is valid, the signature algorithm is not `none`, and the signature is correct as in clause 6.3 of [OIDC].

 If the verification is successful, the server shall generate a request URI and return a JSON payload that contains `request_uri`, `aud`, `iss`, and `exp`